alexrhowe/APOLLO/README.txt

 TO-DO LIST

+Cosmetic:
-1. Reorganize the header files to handle public and private correctly.
+1. Reorganize the header file to handle public and private correctly.
+2. Consider changing some parameter names to be less confusing.
+3. Clean up JWST mode file names and add or delete appropriate files.
+4. Replace all output files with up to date versions.

+Model details:
-2. Am I actually using the different upper and lower error bars?
+5. Am I actually using the different upper and lower error bars?
-3. Do I like the "norad" normalization?
+6. Do I like the "norad" normalization?
-4. Do I like the default "h2only" filler?
+7. Do I like the default "h2only" filler?

+Functionality:
-4. Add cloud models and parametric T-P profiles to Plot Apollo.
+8. Add cloud models and parametric T-P profiles to Plot Apollo.
 Also consider other useful combinations like log(g) with abundances.
+9. Add options to test for convergence on the fly for both emcee's autocorrelation and an additional stopping criterion to max_steps.
+10. Add options for reflection spectra.
+11. Add an option to lnlike() to bypass the calculation of binmod and s2, and call addnoise() to find goodness of fit for specific JWST modes.
+12. Implement 2-stream radiative transfer for transits.
+13. Let transits use an input stellar spectrum.
+14. Allow the default hires table setting to detect the resolution of the observations and respond appropriately.
+15. Update from Arthur's Planet_auto_4-models_exponential.cpp.

+Error checking:
-5. Add a check to Atmosphere.cpp to ensure the absorption and scattering cross section files have identical binnings.
+16. Add a check to Atmosphere.cpp to ensure the absorption and scattering cross section files have identical binnings.
 (Actually, I think I can just give them different table sizes since they do get interpolated independently.)
-6. Give each cloud model a name to create a switch for them.
-7. Add options to test for convergence on the fly for both emcee's autocorrelation and an additional stopping criterion to max_steps.
-8. Add options for reflection spectra.
-9. Consider combining Planet_layer and Planet_auto by having Apollo call getProfile directly.
-10. Add an option to lnlike() to bypass the calculation of binmod and s2, and call addnoise() to find goodness of fit for specific JWST modes.
-11. Consider adding more command line arguments to MakeHaze and checking for bad inputs.
+17. Consider adding more command line arguments to MakeHaze and checking for bad inputs.
+18. Edge effects cause errors when the specific mode is the same width as the mode spectrum.
+19. Check that the metallicity, etc. are being computed correctly when there are fixed parametres.

+Interface:
+20. Give each cloud model a name to create a switch for them.
-12. Figure out how to run several spectra in a row from the command line in the Python environment without rereading the cross section tables.
+21. Figure out how to run several spectra in a row from the command line in the Python environment without rereading the cross section tables.
-13. Implement 2-stream radiative transfer for transits.
-14. Let transits use an input stellar spectrum.
-15. Consider changing some parameter names to be less confusing.
-16. Allow the default hire table setting to detect the resolution of the observations and respond appropriately.
-17. Edge effects cause errors when the specific mode is the same width as the mode spectrum.

 CHANGE LOG

+v0.11.5
+Combined Planet_layer.cpp and Planet_auto.cpp into a single Planet.cpp (and the relevant header and Cython files).
+This also corrected numerous errors that were in Planet_auto.cpp, centered around the Teff calculation.

+v0.11.4
+Removed unnecessary Cython output files from the tarball.
+Fixed a bug that caused the likelihood function to return zero when not using polynomial fitting.
+Corrected the initial guess for logf.
+Fixed a bug that made the error bars on the JWST noise model impossibly small.
+Fixed an error in the calculation of C/O and [M/H].
+Added a maximum mass parameter.
+Added an exposure time parameter for JWST model observations.
+Added Plot.Haze.py to the package.

 v0.11.3
 Fixed an index error in the derived parameter calculation.